andrinr/andrinr/README.md

 ### Hi there 👋

-I'm Andrin

-- 🌱 I’m currently doing my BA in computer science and computational science at University of Zürich
+I'm a student at University of Zürich in computer and computational science and my skillset includes:

+🎨 Creative coding with Java, Javascript and C++
+🤖 Data Science and Scientific Data Visualisation in Python 🕹️ Software Development in Java and C++
+✨ Self optimizing systems, generative geometry and textures

-- 📫 How to reach me: andrinrehmann@gmail.com
+📫 andrinrehmann@gmail.com